Memory

 What gets stored

-Personal context
+Personal memories

-- Communication style (terse vs detailed, humor vs formal)
+- Communication style (terse vs detailed, humor vs formal) — persistent patterns only, never momentary mood

-- How you react to suggestions
+- How you react to suggestions and give feedback

 - Error handling style (try/catch, early returns, Result types)